 It gets worse when the mind is filled with too much news and information related to the pandemic.
 As I recharge best by being around other people, I find these moments to be quite frustrating, too.
 Despite its ups and downs, work itself isn’t an issue.
-Yet, I felt it’s ironic when there are not many discussions regarding maintaining the emotional, psychological, and social well-being of ours as a human being during the quarantine.
+Yet, I felt it’s ironic when there are not many discussions regarding maintaining our well-being during the quarantine.

 Every time people talk about WFH, they usually refer to routines, productivity, and results.
-It seems not many of them want to spend time thinking about how to keep everyone sane in times of crisis.
-It’s deep and no fun.
-They prefer to think of ways to be more efficient and how to deliver outcomes despite difficult times, right?
+It seems not many that want to talk about how to keep ourselves sane.
+It’s deep and no fun, isn’t it?

 How?
-When you’re overwhelmed, anxious, or stressed, it will affect your ability to work and deliver results, therefore, contribute to the economy and the business you’re in.
-Not only that, but the side-effects of burnout may also easily get into other aspects of your life including family & social life.
+When you’re overwhelmed, anxious, or stressed, it will affect your ability to work and deliver results.
+Therefore, it will contribute to the economy and the business you’re in.
+The side-effects of burnout may also easily get into other aspects of our life including family & social life.